telerik/teststudio-docs/docs/advanced-topics/build-server/ts-test-runner-app.md

 ><br>
 > __Note!__
 ><br>
-><br> Using this functionality could be a security risk since it will prevent the machine from locking when expected by your security policy.
+><br> Using this functionality is a potential risk as it prevents the machine from locking when expected by your security policies.
 Consider if leaving the test machine unlocked for prolonged periods is acceptable for your organization before using the feature (especially when using Test Studio on your local physical machine).

 Once the __option is disabled or the Test Studio Scheduling Client process is stopped__, the operating system is able to get to sleep/lock normally.